neoforged/.github/primers/1.22/index.md

 `SimpleGizmoCollector` is basically just a list that holds the collected gizmos to render.
 During the rendering process, `SimpleGizmoCollector#drainGizmos` is called, copying the gizmos over to a separate list for the renderer to `Gizmo#emit` them, before drawing them to the screen through the familiar frame pass and buffer source. `drainGizmos` clears the internal list it holds for the next frame.

 To actually collect these elements, there is a rather convoluted process.
-Both `Minecraft` and `LevelRenderer` have their own `SimpleGizmoCollector`. `Minecraft` collects gizmos during the ticking process, while `LevelRenderer` collects gizmos during the submission/render phases.
+Both `Minecraft`, `LevelRenderer`, and `IntegratedServer` have their own `SimpleGizmoCollector`. `Minecraft` and `IntegratedServer` collects gizmos during the ticking process, while `LevelRenderer` collects gizmos during the submission/render phases.
 This is done by setting the collector using `Gizmo#withCollector`, which returns a `Gizmos$TemporaryCollection`.
 The collection is `AutoCloseable` that, when closed, releases the held collector on the local thread.
 So, the collectors are wrapped in a try-with-resources to facilitate the submission during these periods.
 Then, during the debug pass, the per tick gizmos are merged with the per frame gizmos and drawn to the screen, quite literally at the last moment in `LevelRenderer#renderLevel`.
+The `IntegratedServer` gizmos in a singleplayer world are stored in a volatile field, allowing it to be accessed from the client thread.

 - `net.minecraft.client.Minecraft`
     - `collectPerTickGizmos` - Returns a collection of all gizmos to emit.